Last updated and checked: April 2023.

 For out adult (senior) members our Tuesday and Thursday evening sessions provide a focus for regular running.
 Members also like to get together for other runs and especially for a Sunday morning long run.

-Our juniors section provides a fun atmosphere as well as competitive opportunities for running and athletics for children for aged 7 and upwards.
-We currently have about 50 junior members.
+Our Juniors section provides a fun atmosphere as well as competitive opportunities for running and athletics for children for aged 7 and upwards, with a weekly session on Wednesday evenings.
+We currently have about 80 junior members.

 There are opportunities for racing throughout the year.
 The seniors participate in the Leicestershire Road Running League.
-The juniors take part in QuadKids (summer athletics) and Sportshall (winder indoor) competitiona.
-The club asd a whole enjoys Derby Runner Cross Country League in the winer months.
+The juniors take part in QuadKids (summer athletics) and Sportshall (winter indoor) competitiona.
+Both the seniors and juniors enjoy Derby Runner Cross Country League in the winer months.
 Our members also enter a wide variety of other races of all kinds and will often be seen at the local parkruns.

 Whilst the focus of the club is running, for many a huge benefit of the club is that it is a valuable local social network with opportunities to get involved, by becoming a coach, taking on a role on the committee, or helping each other out in countless other ways.
 Some of our members have had training to become mental health ambassadors.
 We even have a small but dedicated litter picking group.